-No individual country with sales originating outside of the United States accounted for more than 10% of consolidated revenue for the three or nine months ended September 30, 2017 and 2016.
+No individual country with sales originating outside of the United States accounted for more than 10% of consolidated revenue for the three months ended March 31, 2018 and 2017.

-NOTE 10 - RELATED PARTY TRANSACTIONS
+NOTE 9 - RELATED PARTY TRANSACTIONS

-In addition to the debt and credit agreements and mortgage with Squadron and its affiliate (see Note 6), we currently use FMI Hansa Medical Products, LLC ("FMI") and Structure Medical, LLC ("Structure Medical") as two of our suppliers.
+In addition to the debt and credit agreements and mortgage with Squadron and its affiliate (see Note 3), we currently use FMI Hansa Medical Products, LLC ("FMI") and Structure Medical, LLC ("Structure Medical") as two of our suppliers.
 Each of these entities is affiliated with Squadron.
 In 2017, FMI merged with and into Structure Medical.
 We do not have long-term contracts with either supplier.
-We made payments to FMI of \$82 and \$221 for the three months and \$690 and \$448 for the nine months ended September 30, 2017 and 2016, respectively.
-We made payments to Structure Medical of \$675 and \$570 for the three months and \$1,172 and \$899 for the nine months ended September 30, 2017 and 2016, respectively.
+We made payments to FMI of \$0 and \$330 for the three months ended March 31, 2018 and 2017, respectively.
+We made payments to Structure Medical of \$701 and \$247 for the three months ended March 31, 2018 and 2017, respectively.

-NOTE 11 - EMPLOYEE BENEFIT PLAN
+NOTE 10 - EMPLOYEE BENEFIT PLAN

 We have a defined-contribution plan, OrthoPediatrics 401(k) Retirement Plan (the "401(k) Plan"), which includes a cash or deferral (Section 401(k)) arrangement.
 The 401(k) Plan covers those employees who meet certain eligibility requirements and elect to participate.
 Employee contributions are limited to the annual amounts permitted under the Internal Revenue Code.
 The 401(k) Plan allows us to make a discretionary matching contribution.
 Discretionary matching contributions are determined annually by management.
-We did not make a discretionary matching contribution in any of the periods presented.
+Effective January 1, 2018, we have elected to match our employees' 401(k) contributions up to 3% of employees' salary.

-NOTE 12 - COMMITMENTS AND CONTINGENCIES
+NOTE 11 - COMMITMENTS AND CONTINGENCIES